-While aspirin daily use has benefits but it has risks as well.
+While aspirin daily use has benefits, it has risks as well.

-AS a primary method of preventing cancer it’s probably too risky to use for prevention.
+As a primary method of preventing cancer aspirin is probably too risky to use for prevention.

 Studies have shown that regular use of aspirin over a long period of time may reduce the risk of developing certain types of cancer, including colorectal, esophageal, stomach, and ovarian cancer.

 In a new study in Korea looking at their National Health Insurance Service data other medicines besides aspirin were shown to help ovarian cancer clients, with better survival after long term beta-blocker use.

 Aspirin may prevent colon cancer in the same way aspirin works to prevent painful headaches and menstrual cramps. by reducing inflammation and blocking the production of certain enzymes that contribute to the growth of cancer cells.
 Aspirin is a type of nonsteroidal anti-inflammatory drug (NSAID), and it works by inhibiting an enzyme called cyclooxygenase-2 (COX-2).